fastfins/ftt.m/README.md

 References:
 * For SIRT, DIRT, and IRT:
     * Cui and Dolgov (2021).
 Deep Composition of Tensor Trains using Squared Inverse Rosenblatt Transports.
-Foundation of Computational Mathematics, too appear.
+Foundation of Computational Mathematics, to appear.
     * Dolgov, Anaya-Izquierdo, Fox and Scheichl (2020).
 Approximation and sampling of multivariate probability distributions in the tensor train decomposition.
 Statistics and Computing 30(3), 603-625.
 * For building the tensor train using AMEN:
     * Dolgov, Savostyanov (2014).
 Alternating minimal energy methods for linear systems in higher dimensions.
 SIAM Journal on Scientific Computing 36(5), A2248-A2271.